TendaiPhikiso/LuxuryIceCreamLandingPage/README.md

 ![desktopui](https://github.com/TendaiPhikiso/LuxuryIceCreamLandingPage/blob/main/IceCreamLandingPage.png)

 ## Summary
-Luxe cream ~ inspired by my imagination
+Luxe cream ~ inspired by my imagination & love for Ice cream YUM!!

 ## Design Versions
 You can View in (PNG) for the: